clevend2/up-down/up-down.md

 3. Big || Big big => "Wanna talk about it?" requires confirm prompt to supply "<nope>"

 # Action UI integrations
-1. autocomplete suggestions based on previous tokenized_talk_about_it
+1. autocomplete suggestions based on previous tokenized_what_happened
 2. timestamp is close to now? => suggest previous actions from similar timestamps
 3. suggestions from similar times or autocomplete are available? => allow "negating" an up or down that was not done this time